ARTICLES

 2F: Ainu Culture and History

-The exhibition features impressive footage of traditional Ainu dances filmed in various regions of Hokkaido.
-On the floor is a map of Hokkaido drawn in 1859 by Matsuura Takeshiro, who also gave Hokkaido its name, and it lists approximately 9,800 Ainu words.
+The exhibition features impressive footage of traditional Ainu dance filmed in various regions of Hokkaido.
+On the floor is a map of Hokkaido drawn in 1859 by Matsuura Takeshiro, who is also the person who gave Hokkaido its name, and it features approximately 9,800 Ainu names.

 1F: Promoting the charm of the region

-A wide range of specialties from all over Hokkaido
+A wide selection of specialties from all over Hokkaido

 The room is filled with exhibits of local products and crafts from Hokkaido's 179 cities, towns, and villages.
-A semicircular panoramic video lets you enjoy the natural scenery unique to Hokkaido.
+A semicircular panoramic video allows you to enjoy the natural scenery unique to Hokkaido.

-There is also an attraction where you can throw darts at Hokkaido, just like in a "segment of a certain TV show."
-The city or town you hit is introduced on video, and by scanning the issued QR code you can learn more about that city or town.
+There is also an attraction where you can throw darts at Hokkaido, just like in a segment on a certain TV show.
+The city or town you hit is introduced in a video, and by scanning the issued QR code you can learn more about that city or town.

-Basement 1F: Sakhalin-related materials room, Northern Territories exhibition room
+Basement 1F: Sakhalin-related materials room and Northern Territories exhibition room

-Additionally, in the basement there are exhibits providing an overview of the Northern Territories and the history of Sakhalin, including during the war.
+In addition, in the basement, there are exhibits on the overview of the Northern Territories and the history of Sakhalin, including during the war.

-This is the part of the octagonal tower, the symbol of the Red Brick Government Building, that you can actually climb.
+This is the part of the "octagonal tower" that is the symbol of the Red Brick Government Building and can now be climbed.

 The highlight of this renovation is that you can now climb the Octagonal Tower, which is the face of the Red Brick Building!
-We were given a guide to climb it.
+We were guided up there and actually went.

 To reach the octagonal tower, you have to climb a narrow staircase...